Jubril Adedeji: AaB

 On 7 December 2023, it was confirmed that Adedeji moved to the Danish 1st Division club AaB from the turn of the year, signing a deal until June 2027.
 Adedeji made his debut on 24 February 2024, against SønderjyskE.
 Making 12 appearances in his debut season, scoring one goal and three assists, he helped his new club gain promotion to the 2024-25 Danish Superliga.

 On 19 March 2025, Adedeji was loaned out to newly relegated Norwegian First Division club Lillestrøm SK until the end of the year.
+He returned to AaB at the end of the loan spell.